 A $20 application fee is payable at the time the application is made.

-In addition, the City may charge fees to cover the cost of processing your General or Personal FOI request.
+In addition, the City may charge fees to cover the cost of processing your General or Personal access to information request.
 For charges over $50, a fee estimate will be provided before processing your request.
 The City may request a deposit of 50% of the fee estimate before proceeding with the request and the other 50% is payable when the information is provided.

 Fees are charged in accordance with section 5 of The Local Authority Freedom of Information and Protection of Privacy Regulations.